ChrisUrrea/logs-analysis/README.md

 The `reports.py` output should now be displayed within same directory in `reports.txt`.

 9. Exit and close  VM
-After completing program, use `Ctrl+D` to exit VM and shut it down:
+after completing the program, use `Ctrl+D` to exit VM and shut it down:
 ```bash
 vagrant halt
 ```